dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     > **Note**: In a real-world production scenario this id would more likely be a guid, or some kind of value that supported uniqueness across a large number of devices.
 But to help the id be understandable in the lab, we are using a more human readable string for the id.

 1. Create the new device identity using the "**iothub-explorer create**" command.
-The "**--connection-string**" option at the end asks to utility to return the primary connection string for the device to use to connect to the Azure IoT Hub:
+The "**--connection-string**" option at the end asks the utility to return the primary connection string for the device to use to connect to the Azure IoT Hub:

     ```text
     iothub-explorer create <name>IntelIoTGateway --connection-string